 Now converted into flats, Siloh Chapel in the High Street (CF34 0BS) retains the external appearance of a typical nonconformist chapel, solidly built with arched windows, stone urns on top giving a classical touch.

 The modern village spans the A4063 just south of Maesteg, but tourist signs direct us up narrow lanes to the older Langynwyd Historic Village, just to the west.
-I had assumed that the grave of a well-known preacher in a small village would be easy to find, but the graveyard of St Cynwyd’s church is vast, with a large extension across a narrow lane, clearly serving a widespread population.
-There were no directions to significant graves or memorials, and I spent some time searching for Stephen Jeffreys’ last resting place, without success.
-If any visitors can give directions, please use Contact Us to send details.
-Those exhausted by the search can at least refresh themselves at the thatched Old House pub opposite the church, dating from 1147, and claiming to be the oldest pub in Wales.
+The graveyard of St Cynwyd’s church is vast, with a large extension across a narrow lane, clearly serving a widespread population.
+There are no directions to significant graves or memorials and we were unable to locate the last resting place of Stephen Jeffreys.
+Visitors may find the search for this or other graves exhausting, but can at least refresh themselves at the thatched Old House pub opposite the church, dating from 1147, and claiming to be the oldest pub in Wales.

 The name of Evan Roberts will forever be associated with the Welsh Revival of 1904-05, but of equal importance, if less well known, is that of the Rev. Seth Joshua (1858-1925).
 Born in Pontypool and ordained in the Welsh Presbyterian church, Joshua together with his bother Frank, also a minister, founded the Mission Hall Church in Neath.